 Landscape Partnerships are a National Lottery Heritage Fund grant programme for the conservation and enjoyment of areas of distinctive character.

-In 2018, The Colne Valley Regional Park – the first real taste of the countryside immediately west of London – was successful in its bid for £1.6m worth of National Lottery funding.
-This will be augmented by a further £900k of local funding to preserve and enhance the landscape for people and wildlife.
+The Colne Valley Regional Park Landscape Partnership runs from 2019 to end of 2021.
+It provides £1.6m of National Lottery funding and a further £900k of local funding to preserve and enhance the landscape for people and wildlife.
 The Landscape Partnership brought together wildlife organisations, local authorities, and water companies, and was led by community charity Groundwork South.

 Through this wide ranging scheme, the partnership will take steps to bring a cherished landscape back from the brink of decline by co-ordinating conservation work, and helping connect communities with their heritage, enabling them to understand and take responsibility for it.